nanoframework/nanoFramework.Azure.Devices/README.md

 }
 ```

 **Important**: method names are case sensitive.
-So make sure you name your functions in C# the same way.
+So make sure you name your functions in C# use the same case.

 ### Status update event